simp/simp-doc/README.md

 ```

 If you want to build the RPM on EL6 systems, you will need to ensure that the
-SCL and python versions are appropriately available.
+SCL and python versions are appropriately available using the following

-To do this, you will need to make sure that the following is in your
-/etc/mock/epel-6-x86_64.cfg file:
+repositories and check the RPM spec file for the relevant required packages.

 ```python
 [centos-sclo-sclo]